 The challenge is that these charges are often hidden in plain sight on complex carrier invoices.
 Without a careful review process, your team could be approving and paying incorrect bills every single week.
 Understanding what these errors look like and how they affect your finances is the first step toward plugging that leak for good.

-Spotting Common Invoice Discrepancies
+Identifying Common Carrier Invoice Discrepancies

 Invoice discrepancies can show up in many forms, but a few common culprits appear time and again.
 You might find incorrect charges for residential surcharges, address corrections, or other accessorial fees that weren’t warranted.
 Another frequent issue is being billed for the wrong service level, like paying for an overnight delivery that actually arrived in two days.